FindMySchool LogoFindMySchool

 A soft start from 8.35am sets the tone: calm routines, clear expectations, and a school day designed to get pupils settled and learning quickly.
 Rosa Street Primary and Nursery Academy serves families in Spennymoor and is part of a small local trust, with leadership continuity now re established after a recent headship change.

-Results are better than many parents might assume from the headline ranking alone.
-In 2024, 77.67% of pupils reached the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-Reading and maths expected standards both sit at 80%.
-The academic story is one of solid core strength, with a continuing push to make the wider curriculum consistently memorable across subjects.
+Results are more nuanced than the headline ranking alone suggests.
+In the 2024-25 / 2025 dataset, 70% of pupils reached the expected standard in reading, writing and maths combined.
+Reading and maths expected standards both sit at 80%, and GPS expected standard is also 80%.
+The academic story is one of secure core attainment, with a continuing push to make the wider curriculum consistently memorable across subjects.

 Places are competitive.
 For Reception entry, there were 63 applications for 30 offers in the latest admissions demand data, and the school is recorded as oversubscribed.